theFlay/Smart_Home_App/README.md

 The folder tree will look something like this:

 Base Dir.
---Mobile App.
+Mobile App.
-----SmartHomeAPK.
+SmartHomeAPK.
---Modules.
+Modules.
-----A Dir per room or sub network.
+A Dir per room or sub network.
---Folder for 3d prints.
+Folder for 3d prints.
---Documentation.
+Documentation.